blockades/mmt_resources/research/security_shamirs.md

 ### The need for verification of individual shares

 Harn and Lin consider the situation in which 'cheaters' claiming to be holders of shares introduce 'fake' shares, causing the incorrect secret to be recovered.
+Of course without having the other shares they have no control over the content of the 'incorrect' secret.

-We also considered the possibility of genuine holders of shares might have a motivation for not wanting the secret to be recovered, and could maliciously modify their share.
-Furthermore, the share might be modified by some accidental or external cause.
+We also considered the possibility that genuine holders of shares might have a motivation for not wanting the secret to be recovered, and could maliciously modify their share.
+Furthermore, the shares might be modified by some accidental or external cause, and it is important to be able to determine which share is causing the problem.

 It might be very easy to determine that we have recovered the wrong secret.
 Either because we have some idea of how we expect it to look, or as we have recently implemented in dark crystal, an identifier is added to the secret to allow the correct secret to be automatically recognised.
 (We concatonated the secret with the last 16 bytes of its SHA256 hash).

-However problem here, is that although we might know for sure that we have not successfully restored our secret, we have no way of telling which share(s) have caused the problem, meaning we do not know who is responsible.
+However, the problem here is that although we might know for sure that we have not successfully restored our secret, we have no way of telling which share(s) have caused the problem, meaning we do not know who is responsible.

 The solution is to introduce some verification of shares, and a number of different methods of doing this have been proposed.
-Generally they rely on publicly publishing some information to allow anybody to verify a given share, a zero-knowledge proof.
+Generally, they rely on publicly publishing some information which allows anybody to verify a given share, a zero-knowledge proof.

 Here are some possible solutions: